-Course Outcomes: At the end of the course, the student would be able to
+Course outcomes: At the end of the course, the student would be able to:

-- CO 1.
-Verify the frequency response of BJT/FET amplifier circuits with and without feedback. - CO 2.
-Design and verify BJT amplifier circuits with and without feedback for given specifications. - CO 3.
-Design and verify RC-phase shift and LC oscillators for given frequency of oscillations. - CO 4.
-Verify the power conversion efficiency of Class-A and Class-B power amplifiers. - CO 5.
+- CO1.
+Design and verify the operation and parameters of BJT/ FET amplifier circuits with and without feedback for given specifications. - CO2.
+Design and verify the operation of RC and LC oscillators for a given frequency of oscillations. - CO3.
+Verify the power conversion efficiency of Class-A and Class-B power amplifiers. - CO4.
 Design and verify frequency response of a single tuned amplifier.